CodeoNordic/just-another-calendar/documentation/event-filters.md

 }
 ```

+## Altering the behavior of filters
+In certain situations, you want your filters to behave differently.
+This value is
+controlled by the `eventFilterBehavior` value in the config.

+The calendar has four main behavioral patterns that event filters can follow:

+### 1. `any`
+If ANY filter affecting an event is enabled, the event will be shown.
+This is the least strict behavior.

+### 2. `all`
+ALL filters affecting an event MUST be enabled, otherwise the event will be hidden.
+This is the most strict behavior.

+### 3+4. `groupedAny` and `groupedAll`
+These behaviors are related to [filter areas](#grouping-event-filters-into-areas).

+- With the `groupedAny` behavior, at least ONE filter affecting the event must be enabled in EACH area
+- With the `groupedAll` behavior, ALL filters in an area must be enabled, excluding filters that don't affect the event

 ## Programmatically updating a filter
 There are two main methods of updating a filter:
 1. Setting the entire filter list using [`setConfigValue('eventFilters', ...)`](./functions.md#setconfigvaluekey-value-alias-setconfigprop)